peruvianidol/mikeaparicio.com/_src/posts/2023-02-17-design-system-diary-part-1.md

 Once the prototype is built, I share it with designers, engineers and product managers to get feedback and make adjustments as needed.
 They can view the prototype on different devices, see the code and make changes while seeing the prototype update live.

 When everyone has signed off on it, whatever additional styles I added that didn't already exist in our CSS framework get added to the framework.
-When I release a new version the template, using the latest CSS, I can safely remove all of the CSS from Codepen and the prototype should still look the same.
+When I release a new version the template, using the latest CSS, I can safely remove all of the CSS from CodePen and the prototype should still look the same.

 From here, the engineering team can take the prototype and build out the functionality of the feature without having to worry about what it looks like.
 Instead of delivering a picture of a website, we're delivering production-ready markup and styles.